Linear Adversarial Concept Erasure: Experimental Setting: Deep Classification

-We use the same train--dev--test split of the biographies dataset used by \citet{ravfogel-etal-2020-null}, resulting in training, evaluation and test sets of sizes 255,710, 39,369, and 98,344, respectively.
-We reduce the dimensionality of the representations to 300 using PCA, and for efficiency reasons, we run \cref{algorithm} on the first 100,000 training examples only (but test on all the test data).

-We run \cref{algorithm} with a simple SGD optimization, with a learning rate of $0.005$ and a weight decay of $1e^{-4}$, chosen by experimenting with the development set.
-We use a batch size of 256, and again choose the adversary which yielded highest classification loss.
-For the dimensionality of the neutralized subspace, we run \method\ and INLP with $k=1 \dots 100$.
-We perform 5 runs of the entire experimental pipeline (classifier training, INLP and \method\\) and report mean $\pm$ standard deviation.
+In this appendix, we describe the experimental setting for the deep classification experiments \cref{sec:classification}.
+We use the same train--dev--test split of the biographies dataset considered by \citet{ravfogel-etal-2020-null}, resulting in training, evaluation, and test sets of sizes 255,710, 39,369, and 98,344, respectively.
+We run a simple stochastic gradient descent optimization procedure, with a learning rate of $0.005$ and a weight decay of $1e^{-4}$, chosen by experimenting with the development set.
+We consider a batch size of 256, and, again, choose the adversary which yields the highest classification loss.
+As the dimensionality of the bias subspace, we run both \method and INLP with $\targetdimension=1 \dots 50$ on \bertafreezed and $\targetdimension=1 \dots 100$ on \bertafinetuned.
+We perform 3 runs of the entire experimental pipeline (classifier training, applying INLP and \method) and report mean $\pm$ the standard deviation.

-\paragraph{Classifier training} We experiment with several deep profession classifiers, as detailed in \cref{sec:classification}.
+\paragraph{Classifier training.} We experiment with several profession classifiers, as detailed in \cref{sec:classification}.
 For \bertafreezed, we use the HuggingFace implementation \cite{wolf2019huggingface}.
-For \bertafinetuned\, we finetune the pre-trained BERT on the profession classification task, using a SGD optimizer with a learning rate of $0.0005$, weight decay of $1e^{-6}$ and momentum of 0.9.
-We train for 30,000 batches of size 10 and choose the model which achieved lowest loss on the development set.
-For \bertadv, we perform the same training procedure, but add an additional classification head which is trained to predict gender, and whose gradient is reversed \cite{ganin2015unsupervised}.
-This procedure should create an encoder which generates hidden representations which are predictive of the main task, but are not predictive of gender.
-The adversary always converged to a low gender classification accuracy (below $55\%$), which is commonly interpreted as a success of the removal process.
+For \bertafinetuned, we finetune the pre-trained BERT on the profession classification task, using an SGD optimizer with a learning rate of $0.0005$, weight decay of $1e^{-6}$ and momentum of $0.9$.
+We train for $70,000$ batches of size $10$ and choose the model that achieved the lowest loss on the development set.
+For \bertadv, we perform the same training procedure but add an additional classification head which is trained to predict gender, and whose gradient is reversed \cite{ganin2015unsupervised}.
+This procedure creates an encoder that generates hidden representations which are predictive of the professions but are not predictive of gender.
+The adversary always converged to a low gender classification accuracy (below $55\%$), which is commonly interpreted as the success of the removal process.